worthyag/SixLove/draftReport.md

 # SixLove - Can novice linear progression be applied to tennis?

-*Taking on the task of creating a tennis app that takes users from novices to confident, well-rounded amateur players.*
+*Taking on the task of creating a tennis app that provides users with the tools to go from novices to confident, well-rounded amateur players.*

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->